Repatriating to Australia: The Survey

 Repatriation by Employment:

-It is worth mentioning that the correlation between not finding full-time work, and repatriating to your State of Origin is more than 95%.
+It is worth mentioning that the correlation between not finding full-time work and repatriating to your State of Origin is more than 95%.
 The vast majority of those who have found work, have done so in NSW.

-Are there more available jobs in NSW than in Victoria?
-The data would certainly suggest that more members are currently finding full-time work in NSW, than in Victoria.
+Are there more jobs available in NSW than in Victoria?
+The data would certainly suggest that more members are currently finding full-time work in NSW than in Victoria.

 Also remarkable is that c.15% of those who have found employment, have done so through a transfer back to Australia with their current employer.